ranjankumardas/ranjankumardas.github.io/index.md

 ![Image](/photo_GM.jpg)
 ## About Me
 I obtained my PhD degree in Mathematics from the [Department of Mathematics](https://www.iitg.ac.in/maths), [IIT Guwahati](https://www.iitg.ac.in) under the supervision of [Prof. Rafikul Alam](https://www.iitg.ac.in/rafik/) in 2019.
-My thesis was on Polynomial and Rational Eigenvalue Problems.
+My thesis was on the developement of direct methods for solving Polynomial and Rational Eigenvalue Problems via constructing strong linearizations of polynomial and rational matrices.

 [Short CV](/CV_Ranjan.pdf)